Vegan Staple Foods: Must-Have Ingredients for a Balanced Plant-Based Diet

 • Apples, pears, and grapes

-• Citrus (oranges, grapefruit, lemons, limes, pomelo, mandarins, etc.)
+• Citrus fruits (oranges, grapefruit, lemons, limes, pomelo, mandarins, etc.)

 • Stone fruits (peaches, nectarines, apricots, plums, cherries)